Boeing 737 cargo plane makes emergency water landing off Hawaii | Business

 Boeing 737 cargo plane makes emergency water landing off Hawaii

-A decades-old Boeing Co 737-200 cargo airplane with two people on board made an emergency nighttime landing in the Pacific Ocean off the coast of Honolulu, Hawaii, early on Friday, the U.S. Federal Aviation Administration said.
+Transair Flight 810 departed Honolulu at 1:33 a.m. local time bound for Maui's Kahului airport but quickly turned back toward Honolulu, according to aviation data from FlightAware.com.
+Shortly after, the Coast Guard responded to reports of the downed plane south of the island of Oahu with two people on board.

 A decades-old Boeing Co 737-200 cargo airplane with two people on board made an emergency nighttime landing in the Pacific Ocean off the coast of Honolulu, Hawaii, early on Friday, the U.S. Federal Aviation Administration said.
-The FAA said the U.S. Coast Guard rescued both crew members, citing preliminary information.
+The FAA said both crew members were rescued, citing preliminary information.
 "The pilots had reported engine trouble and were attempting to return to Honolulu when they were forced to land the aircraft in the water," the FAA said in a statement.

 Shortly after, the Coast Guard responded to reports of the downed plane south of the island of Oahu with two people on board.
 Around 2:30 a.m., a Coast Guard helicopter located the debris field and found one of the crew members clinging to the plane's tail.
 That person was airlifted by helicopter to a hospital.
 The other survivor was spotted on top of some floating packages and was picked up by a Honolulu Fire Department rescue boat for transport to shore, according to a spokesperson from the U.S. Coast Guard.

-Shares of Boeing were trading slightly lower in early afternoon trading on the New York Stock Exchange.
+Shares of Boeing were trading slightly lower on Friday afternoon on the New York Stock Exchange.
 Boeing's 737 MAX was cleared to fly by regulators late last year after a 20-month grounding following two accidents that killed hundreds of people.

 The 737 in Friday's incident was an older generation than the MAX.